DanielAquino2003/DanielAquino2003/README.md

 # Daniel Aquino

 ## 👨🏻‍💻 About me
 Hi there!
 I'm Daniel Aquino, a computer engineering student at UAM (Universidad Autónoma de Madrid) and BUT (Brno University of Technology).
-I'm passionate about cybersecurity and penetration testing, focusing my development skills on strengthening systems and securing networks.
-With a strong foundation in coding and problem-solving, I strive to apply my theoretical knowledge to real-world security challenges.
-Let’s connect and dive into the world of ethical hacking and cybersecurity together! 💻🔐
+I'm passionate about AI Engineering and software architecture, building intelligent systems, agentic workflows, and developer tools.
+I enjoy designing scalable architectures, experimenting with multi-agent systems, and turning complex AI concepts into practical products. 💻🔐

 ## 💼 Featured projects